Andrea/andrea.github.io/_posts/2009-02-09-iron-ruby-and-talking-too-fast.markdown

   5. I actaully miss duck typing much more that what i remember

-  6. something that I m obviously forgetting, that i though I should add and forgot
+  6. something that I'm obviously forgetting, that i though I should add and forgot

 Anyway